Responsible Packaging Management Association of Southern Africa

-The Association was originally initiated and launched in 2002, by a group of concerned Packaging Reconditioners who wanted to set up an Independent and Professional Organisation, to make contact with the International body for Best Practices, and to provide them with a National Standard and an Audit system to monitor compliance and promote improvement.
-This was achieved and Independent Audits were offered to Members in 2008 and again in 2009 arranged through the National Cleaner Production Centre, together with some Training, to assist them become more resource efficient and compliant.
+The Association was originally initiated and launched in 2002, by a group of concerned Packaging Reconditioners who wanted an Independent and Professional Organisation, liaising with International bodies for Best Practices, and to develop a National Standard and an Audit system to monitor compliance and promote improvement.
+This was achieved and Independent Audits were offered to Members in 2008 and 2009 through the National Cleaner Production Centre – NCEC, together with Training, to assist them become more resource efficient and compliant.

-It had been agreed at the Inaugural meeting in May 2002 that the Association needed to embrace Members from along the value chain from packaging manufacturers through to the use and final disposal, and support services in order to be sustainable.
-In 2009/10 the drum reconditioners decided to go their own way and formed a separate organisation just for drum reconditioners.
+It was agreed at the Inaugural meeting in May 2002 that the Association in order to be sustainable should embrace Membership from along the value chain, from product and packaging manufacturers through to the users, final disposal and support services.
+In 2009/10 the drum reconditioners decided to revert to their own organisation.
 RCMASA then became RPMASA to embrace the broader packaging industries.

-As part of our quest for global Best Practices, to contribute to Responsible and practical Regulations, and be part of the Global Packaging network, the Association applied in December 2006 and was accepted to the UN Committee of Experts for Transport of Dangerous Goods and the GHS.
+As part of our quest for global Best Practices, contribute to Responsible and practical Regulations, and be part of the Global Packaging network, the Association applied to and was accepted as a consultative NGO Member of the UN Committee of Experts for Transport of Dangerous Goods, and the GHS in December 2006.

 To provide members and industry with: